karrot-dev/yunity.org/user/pages/80.events/2018-02-10-fsde-hackweek/item.md

 ### ... work?

 - Are you willing and able to focus for at least 6 hours per day (except for the first and the last day)?
-- Are you excited to self-organize together with people who are as passionate about foodsaving and technology as you are?
+- Are you excited to self-organize together with people who are as passionate about foodsharing and technology as you are?

 ### ... eat?